 Chemotherapy, adenoviral, cytokine and antibody combinations.
 We plan to advance our aNK and haNK programs by entering into phase II and phase II/III clinical trials with our product candidates in combination with marketed drugs and select late-stage product candidates.
+We have completed preclinical studies that show enhanced anti-tumor activity of aNK activity with the addition of ALT-803; therefore, we are adopting clinical trial designs that utilize this combination and we have initiated enrollment of our first combination protocol for Merkel cell carcinoma.
 A large number of monoclonal antibodies and chemotherapy drugs are being marketed for multiple indications.
 Published data show these antibodies have generally enhanced activity in patients who naturally bear high-affinity NK cells.
 Published data also show that chemotherapy agents such as 5FU, cyclophosphamide and paclitaxel, when administered in low doses, generally enhance the immune system.
-We plan to accelerate clinical development of our haNK product candidates by entering into investigator-initiated and company-sponsored phase II and phase II/III clinical trials of our haNK product candidates by entering into investigator-initiated and company-sponsored phase II and phase II/III clinical trials of these product candidates administered in combination with approved chemotherapy agents.
+We plan to accelerate clinical development of our haNK product candidates by entering into investigator-initiated and company-sponsored phase II and phase II/III clinical trials of our haNK product candidates administered in combination with approved antibodies and select late-stage product candidates.
+We also plan to accelerate clinical development of our aNK product candidates by entering into investigator-initiated and company-sponsored phase II and phase II/III clinical trials of these product candidates administered in combination with approved chemotherapy agents.
 We believe this approach may accelerate the development and potential commercialization of our product candidate pipeline.